Albrtito/ObsidianNotes/02-Atomic/1732035034 - Protocol - Slotted ALOHA.md

 + All frames  must have the same size
 + Time is divided into slots, each slot has the lenght equal to the time required to transmit 1 frame.

   #Duda: The propagation over one link could be different than other.
-And what if the transmission delay of one host is different form the others?
+And what if the transmission delay of one host is different from the others?

 	+ Everyone can use the slots, however u need to transmit **at the beginning of the slot**